mech/Notes/DevOps/Docker/networking.md

 Containers have their own internal network and IP address as proven by `docker inspect`.

+DNS is our best tool for changing outbound traffic behaviour.
+Firewall and network topology is our best tool for controlling inbound traffic.

+With bridge, containers can access the Internet, but not from the host by default.
+Containers are protected by your host's firewall system.
+The default network topology provides no route from the host's external interface (eth0) to a container interface.
+That means there is no way to get to a container from outside of the host.

+Containers would not be very useful if there was no way to get to them through the network.
+Luckily that is not the case.
+We can publish port for outside world to communicate with our container by using the `-p` or `--publish` flag.

 * [**Network configuration - More advanced**](https://docs.docker.com/articles/networking/)
 * [**Introducing Linux Network Namespaces**](http://blog.scottlowe.org/2013/09/04/introducing-linux-network-namespaces/)
 * [Network port mapping](http://docs.docker.com/userguide/dockerlinks/#network-port-mapping-refresher)